[Retire Early]

 For larger portfolios (say $5 million to $10 million), the most expensive DFA advisors charge annual fees in the range of $25,000 to $248,000.
 At this level, they'd really need to be providing you with a hundred hours or more per year of high-end, professional investment counseling and financial planning to make this look reasonable.
 If you can't get a good picture of what additional services they are providing, the man-hours associated with that activity, and who's actually doing the work (i.e., the advisor himself or the clerical staff), you're probably getting hosed.

 Over an investor's lifetime, a high-fee DFA advisor can capture a sizable portion of the client's assets for his own account.
 The chart below compares the cumulative fee collected over a 30-year period for the seven largest DFA advisors (in terms of client assets under management) examined.
-The most expensive collected over $2.4 million more in fees than the least expensive firm on the list.
+Matson Money collected over $1.8 million more in fees ($1,832,900 to be exact) than the least expensive firm on the list, Evanson Asset Management.
+In terms of an "investor education opportunity", you could probably send most of the Gosselin Family to Harvard for that $1.8 million difference in fees.

 To perform this analysis, the DFA advisors' management fee was deducted from the account quarterly.
 For fixed fee advisors, an annual fee in the middle of the stated range was assumed (e.g., $3,000 per year for Evanson Asset Management) This fixed annual fee was then indexed for inflation by 3% per annum over the 30-year period.
 If you want to do your own analysis on a DFA advisor's fees, here's an Excel spreadsheet use can use.
 Click here.